-Bookings for the year were \$12.6 billion representing a book-to-bill ratio of 104.4%.
-The breakdown of the new bookings signed during the year is as follows:
+Bookings for the three months ended December 31, 2019 were \$2.7 billion representing a book-to-bill ratio of 90.0%.
+The breakdown of the new bookings signed during the quarter is as follows:

 Information regarding our bookings is a key indicator of the volume of our business over time.
 However, due to the timing and transition period associated with managed IT and business process services contracts, the realization of revenue related to these bookings may fluctuate from period to period.
 The values initially booked may change over time due to their variable attributes, including demand-driven usage, modifications in the scope of work to be performed caused by changes in client requirements as well as termination clauses at the option of the client.
 As such, information regarding our bookings is not comparable to, nor should it be substituted for, an analysis of our revenue.
 Management however believes that it is a key indicator of potential future revenue.
+For the trailing twelve-month period ended December 31, 2019, our book-to-bill ratio was 101.3%.